robbiehanson/XMPPFramework/README.md

 ### Install

-The minimum deployment target is iOS 8.0 / macOS 10.9.
+The minimum deployment target is iOS 8.0 / macOS 10.9 / tvOS 9.0.

 #### CocoaPods